cagov/design-system/components/content-navigation/readme.md

 ## Accessibility

-### Review items specific to the page navigation accessibility
+### Component-specific accessibility review

-- Make sure that page navgiation component uses a navigation landmark (enclosed into `nav` tag) and has ARIA label (has `aria-labelledby` attribute).
+- Make sure that this component uses a navigation landmark (enclosed into `nav` tag) and has ARIA label (has `aria-labelledby` attribute).
-- Make sure that page navigation’s visual heading (which is usually “On this page”) has `id` attribute that is referenced in nav’s `aria-labelledby` attribute.
+- Make sure that this components’s visual heading (which is usually “On this page”) has `id` attribute that is referenced in nav’s `aria-labelledby` attribute.
 - Ensure that navigation items are keyboard operable and focus is never hidden from users.
-- Make sure that each navigation item has solid, 2px outline that is using `—-highlight-color` variable on focused state.
+- Make sure that each navigation item has solid, 2px outline that uses `--highlight-color` variable on focused state.

 ### Standard accessibility review

-Components in Alpha status must pass the following accessibility reviews every time a new version is published:
+As a component in Alpha status, this component must pass the following accessibility reviews every time a new version is published:

-- Tested with the `[axe](https://www.deque.com/axe/)` accessibility tool and passes all automated [WCAG](https://www.w3.org/TR/WCAG21/) Level AA checks
+- Tested with the [axe](https://www.deque.com/axe/) accessibility tool and passes all automated [WCAG](https://www.w3.org/TR/WCAG21/) Level AA checks
 - Reviewed with the [VoiceOver](https://www.apple.com/voiceover/info/guide/_1121.html) screen reader on desktop
 - Verified keyboard navigation and that all actionable elements of the component are reachable via keyboard commands only
 - Reviewed component layout on a variety of screen sizes

-Components in Beta status must pass the following accessibility reviews every time a new version is published:

-- Tested with the `[axe](https://www.deque.com/axe/)` accessibility tool and passes all automated [WCAG](https://www.w3.org/TR/WCAG21/) Level AA checks
-- Reviewed with the VoiceOver screen reader on desktop
-- Reviewed with the [TalkBack](https://support.google.com/accessibility/android/answer/6283677?hl=en) screen reader on mobile
-- Verified keyboard navigation and that all actionable elements of the component are reachable via keyboard commands only
-- Reviewed component layout on a variety of screen sizes
-- Reviewed component display using content in English, Spanish, Simplified Chinese, German, and Arabic (using right to left display (RTL))

 ## Progressive enhancement